 In the “Education Life” section of

-The New York Times (8/2/15), author Julie Scelfo described the progress of freshman college students—the super-ambitious, high-achieving, high school students—who spiral into deep depression and sometimes even commit suicide.
+get modafinil prescribed in canada The New York Times (8/2/15), author Julie Scelfo described the progress of freshman college students—the super-ambitious, high-achieving, high school students—who spiral into deep depression and sometimes even commit suicide.
 Who did the author blame for the increase in suicide rates among 15 – 24 year olds?
 The main culprits are (you guessed it!) parents—particularly “helicopter parents” (those who hover) and the more extreme “lawn mower parents” (those who presumably “mow over” their kids while micro-managing them even at college).

 Do you remember when mothers were blamed for schizophrenia?
 Supposedly mothers were driving their children into madness and hallucinations with verbal double binds, according to R. D. Lang.
 (Later research proved schizophrenia was biological and genetic, and Lang’s treatment methods were exposed as dubious at best.)
 Remember when mothers were blamed for autism?
 Supposedly “refrigerator moms” withheld touch and created emotionally disconnected kids?
 (Autism has zero relationship with early parental touch, BTW.)
 Yeah, and not too long ago the psychology community even blamed mothers for creating gay sons.
 Remember that in the 1960’s?
 Or maybe you don’t want to?

 As a parent, are you tired of being blamed for doing your best for the people you love most in a difficult world?